 A single Hackolade model deals with a single database but can handle multiple schemas.

 A table is the basic unit of data organization in an Oracle database.
 A table describes an entity, which is something of significance about which information must be recorded.
 For example, an employee could be an entity.

 A table definition includes a table name and set of columns.
 A column identifies an attribute of the entity described by the table.
 In general, each column has a column name, a data type, and a width when you create a table.
 A row is a collection of column information corresponding to a record in a table.

 Unique, Primary, and Foreign Keys, plus Not Null, Check and Default constraints

 Constraints are used to define rules that restricts the values in a database.
-Oracle Database lets you create six types of constraints and lets you declare them in two ways.
+Oracle Database lets you create constraints and lets you declare them in two ways.